-SOWK501, 502 (4,4)(merges SOWK511, 512, 513)
+SOWK501, 502 (4, 4)

-Foundations of Practice I. II
+Foundations of Practice I, II

 Designed to develop the theory, knowledge, and skills essential in generalist social-work practice.
-Various methods are offered for developing communication, assessment, planning, intervention, and evaluative skills necessary in social work practice.
-Focus on skills necessary for practice with individuals, families, groups, and organizations in a variety of settings.
+Various methods are offered for developing communication, assessment, planning, intervention, termination and evaluative skills necessary in social work practice.
+Focus on skills necessary for practice with individuals, families and groups in a variety of settings.
 Co/Prerequisite: SOWK540.
 Fall (501), Spring (502)